813-471-8810 [email protected]

 Tracking the Elusive Saki Monkeys

-A Day in the Field with Abigail and Malika
+A Research Day in the Amazon

 Filling the gaps in our knowledge on yet another elusive creature

-Monk Saki Feeding Ecology Conclusions
+Saki Feeding Ecology Conclusions

 From 459 separate feeding events, the researchers found that the most common food source for the Sakis were seeds (49%), then ripe fruit pulp (25%), then arthropods (22%), and the remainders were made up of leaves, bark, and flowers.
 They were able to identify 70 species of feeding plants from 29 different taxonomic famlies – but also believe that this is likely only a fraction of the plants actually consumed by monk sakis.
 They found that the sakis tend to eat seeds consistently year round but also that they eat a much higher density of insects during the flooded season.
 While they aren’t certain why – one theory is that once the river levels rise that the insects which had been living on the forest floor are forced up into the trees and are more available for consumption – but that would require an additional study to better understand!
 Their findings were not completely aligned with past research on other species of Saki – arthropod consumption in other studies was less notable as well as the consumption of ripe seeds as opposed to unripe ones.
 To better understand if these changes were the result of the species of saki or of their seasonally flooding habitats additional research would need to be completed on populations of monk saki that were restricted to nonflooded forests.